hakoerber/libgit2-worktree-bug-mre/README.md

 # libgit2-worktree-mre

-Minimum Reproducible Example for worktree handling with slashes with libgit2
+Minimal Reproducible Example for worktree handling with slashes with libgit2

 See https://github.com/libgit2/libgit2/issues/6327 for the upstream issue.